ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

    It would be nice if there was a type annotation on the function argument where your editor’s jump-to-definition can just show you the type and its fields.

-It is no surprise that Typescript has largely displaced Javascript, and that Mypy has taken the Python world by storm.
+It is no surprise that Typescript has largely displaced JavaScript, and that Mypy has taken the Python world by storm.
 To keep a large codebase maintainable, you need types.